Course Overview

 - The Advantages of a Product Lifecycle

-- Why do organisations need product management?
+- Why do organizations need product management?

 - What is product management?